ThomG1/grime-song-generator/README.md

   - This page will allow the user to become familiar with how the process of signing music works through Replica Recordings.
 The aim of this page is to demonstrate to prospective artists the clear, and simple process of how to submit music, and gives insight to general users and fans by including a summary of the approach in the 'If we like it, we'll sign it' section.

 ![Demo Page](documentation/screenshots/demopage.png)

+### Future Features

+Do you have additional ideas that you'd like to include on your project in the future?
+Fantastic!
+List them here!
+It's always great to have plans for future improvements!
+Consider adding any helpful links or notes to help remind you in the future, if you revisit the project in a couple years.

+- Cool new feature #1
+    - Any additional notes about this feature.
+- Cool new feature #2
+    - Any additional notes about this feature.
+- Cool new feature #3
+    - Any additional notes about this feature.

 ## Technologies Used